-The Good Care Group provide round-the-clock live-in care services for people with Alzheimer’s disease, the most common type of dementia.
+The Good Care Group provides round-the-clock live-in care services for people with Alzheimer’s disease, the most common type of dementia.
 The quality of our one-on-one care helps people with Alzheimer’s to live a full and rewarding life in the comfort and safety of their own homes.
-Our unique approach to care for people with Alzheimer’s disease has earned us the highest possible rating from the Care Quality Commission (CQC) as well as more awards from recognised bodies in the care industry than any other home care provider.
+Our unique approach to care for people with Alzheimer’s disease has earned us the highest possible rating from the Care Quality Commission (CQC), as well as more awards from recognised bodies in the care industry than any other home care provider.

 The personal approach we take to at-home Alzheimer’s care has been proven to vastly improve the quality of life of our clients, as well as offering great peace of mind for their families.

 We use best practice techniques such as validation therapy, which recognises the unique value of a person’s subjective experience, and reminiscence, which understands that revisiting the past through life history work can improve a person’s well-being.

 People with Alzheimer’s are often prone to confusion and disorientation, meaning a residential care home may not be the best environment for those coping with the disease.
 Our live-in care solution allows the person with Alzheimer’s to stay in the familiarity of their own home, while receiving the highest standard of care from a one-on-one carer.